pabloazurduy/pabloazurduy.github.io/_posts/2023-04-21-synthetic_control.md

 [Abadie, Diamond, and Hainmueller (2010)][5] expound on the method by using a cigarette tax in California called Proposition 99.
 They compare California with a synthetic control based on states that didn't approve any regulation.

 ![Synthetic Control img](synthetic_control_1.png){: h='400'}
+_Scott Cunningham, "Synthetic Control, California cigarette sales vs the rest of the country" 21 Mar.
+2023.
+Used under Fair Use, no commercial intent, for educational purposes only.
+[Original Source][8]_

 How do we determine whether the observed difference between the two series is a statistically significant difference?
 After all, we only have two observations per year. **Maybe the divergence between the two series is nothing more than a prediction error, and any model chosen would’ve done that**, even if there was no treatment effect.